 The Republic of Congo

 The Congo River, previously known as the Zaire River is the second largest river next to the Amazon.
 The Congo basin in its entirety makes up at least thirteen percent of Africa’s total land mass.
-There are 16 known primate species in Odzala, with the western lowland gorilla being the main attraction, and have been studied by the Wildlife Conservation society since 2006.
+There are known to be 16 primate species in Odzala, with the western lowland gorilla being the main feature.
+Wildlife has been studied here by the Conservation society since 2006.

-When to Travel
+Congo | When to Travel

-The Congo basin is home to the worlds second largest tropical rainforest and the rivers Sangha, Mambili and Congo.
+The Congo basin, undeniably the worlds second largest tropical rainforest and the rivers Sangha, Mambili and Congo.
 These huge masses of moving water enable access to the remote national park of Odzala-Koukoua.
-Brazzaville the capital city lies along the expansive Congo river and was named after the French-Italian explorer Pierre Savorgnan de Brazza.
+Brazzaville the capital city is located along the expansive Congo river and named after the French-Italian explorer Pierre Savorgnan de Brazza.

 Dense forests, lowland gorillas, rivers and swampy marshes Ozdala-Kokoua National Park.

-In the isolated north western part of the country is Ozdala-Kokoua National Park home in one the worlds oldest tropical rainforests.
-Characteristic with its swampy marshes, small pockets of open savanna plains, that feature a glimpse of the endangered western lowland gorilla
+In the isolated north western part of the country is Ozdala-Kokoua National Park and the worlds oldest tropical rainforest.
+Characteristic by its swampy marshes and small pockets of open savanna plains.

-To the south of the park, vegetation is interrupted by small pockets of savanna, that include forest like islands.
-Features such as the “bias” are small swampy clearings that enable wildlife to drink and feed, in an otherwise dense forest.
+To the south of the park, vegetation is interrupted by small pockets of savannah, that include forest like islands.
+The “bias” feature as a small swampy clearing.
+These enable wildlife to drink and feed, in an otherwise dense forest.
 The “bias” size can range from one to ten hectares and these clearings create a great opportunity to view forest wildlife.

-Odzala Discovery Camps provide three different camp options, two based in the national park and one in the Ndzehi concession.
+Odzala Discovery Camps do provide three different camp options, two based in the national park and one in the Ndzehi concession.
 Lango, Mboko and Ngaga Camps.
 In Central African Republic is Sangha Lodge located in the Dxanga-Sangha reserve, deep in the heart of the ancient forest and full of mystery.